 ‘No!’
 I shouted, ‘Arseholes are useful – I have one of my own and I’m very happy with it..
 YOU are just f*%king drunk idiot.’

-The group wandered off into the melee and I received a ripple of applause and pats on the back.
+The group wandered off into the melee and I received a ripple of applause pats on the back and one or two opportunistic wandering hands.

 I had to get away from that place and took a chance on one of the roads.